AndreaBarbon/dubitotest/README.md

-Set your local pg credentials in confgig/database.yml

 # Dubito Test
 #### A online game test, using Pusher and websockets

-    First Sìset your local pg credentials in confgig/database.yml, the in the terminal
+    First set your local pg credentials in confgig/database.yml, the in the terminal

     $ bundle
     $ bundle update